privacy-tech-lab/privacy-pioneer/README.md

   - Email Address
   - Custom Keywords

-Privacy Pioneer utilizes the Browser Location API, which is built into most modern browsers, to obtain the user's Latitude and Longitude.
+Privacy Pioneer utilizes the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), which is built into most modern browsers, to obtain the user's Latitude and Longitude.
 This information will not be shared with the developers or any third parties.
 It is used to check if the user's Latitude and Longitude show up in any of the network data being taken by first parties or shared with third parties by the current website.

 Privacy Pioneer makes a distinction between Fine Location and Coarse Location within the GPS Location privacy practice listed above.
-Fine location means that the number calculated by the individual website is within +-0.1 degrees from the Browser Location API value, and Coarse Location means that it is within +-1.0 degrees.
+Fine location means that the number calculated by the individual website is within +-0.1 degrees from the Geolocation API value, and Coarse Location means that it is within +-1.0 degrees.
 Thus, an instance of a user's latitude or longitude being taken or shared can result in one of the following outcomes in the extension:

 - The evidence is not flagged due to obfuscation or some other way of protecting against the type of analysis employed by Privacy Pioneer.
 - The evidence is flagged by Privacy Pioneer as being an instance of Coarse Location and not Fine Location.
-This would mean that the latitude or longitude value is within +-1.0 degrees of the value determined by the Browser Location API.
+This would mean that the latitude or longitude value is within +-1.0 degrees of the value determined by the Geolocation API.
   The evidence is flagged by Privacy Pioneer as being an instance of both Coarse Location AND Fine Location.
-This would mean that the latitude or longitude value is within +-0.1 (and thus also +-1.0) degrees of the value determined by the Browser Location API.
+This would mean that the latitude or longitude value is within +-0.1 (and thus also +-1.0) degrees of the value determined by the Geolocation API.

 ipinfo.io is sent the user's IP address and returns information about their location based on that IP address.
 We take the user's Zip Code, Street Address, City, and Region from this and store it as an entry in the user's Watchlist to be looked for in new HTTP requests.

+## 7. Notifications

 If a user looks up a specific keyword from their watchlist (for example in a search bar or search engine), we will show notifications of this keyword being taken by a first party.
 For normal lookups (like keywords a user could be interested in), this will appear as strange, but it is important to know when a website is or is not encrypting user data when sending it to their backend APIs, since all web traffic has the potential to be monitored in transit across the internet.